SDXorg/pysd/docs/command_line_usage.rst

     python -m pysd Teacup.mdl 'Temperature Lookup=[[1, 2, 3, 4], [10, 15, 17, 18]]'

 The first list will be used for the *time* or *x* values, and the second for the data values.
-See setting parameter values in :doc:`basic usage <../basic_usage>` for further details.
+See setting parameter values in :doc:`Getting started <../getting_started>` for further details.

 .. note::